TES: insights on my first summit

 Right after MWC, we had the pleasure of receiving companies focused on Mobile Advertisement in our “not so sunny” Lisbon.

-Native Ads: Mobile Content is increasingly turning to native advertising as a way to create engagement with potential customers due to its non-disruptive character.
+Native Ads: Mobile Content is increasingly turning to native advertising as a way to create engagement with potential customers, due to its non-disruptive character.
 Once a user engages with your native ad, you can retarget them with more relevant display ads, enhancing a much higher percentage of effectiveness!

 Crypto Currency: Crypto is blowing up right now, and it’s also changing up the rules in affiliate marketing.
-With so many users switching to cryptocurrencies, it’s only fair that the affiliate marketing industry adapts user acquisition in verticals like finance and gambling to it!
+With so many users switching to cryptocurrencies, it’s only fair that the affiliate marketing industry adapts user acquisition in verticals like finance and gambling to it.

-I got the chance to finally meet in person the partners with whom I talk to on a weekly basis, seek for new ones and have more personal chats with people who had different perspectives on market demand and overall strengths.
+I got the chance to finally meet in person the partners with whom I talk to on a weekly basis, seek for new ones and have more personal chats with people who have different perspectives on market demand and overall strengths.

 That’s why it’s so important to attend these events: you get to network, talk business, have fun and even raise your company’s brand awareness.

-I'm used to dealing with other networks but at the summit, I met a lot of other companies besides them, which enabled me to develop a holistic 360º vision of this industry.
+I'm used to dealing with other networks, but at the summit, I met a lot of other companies, and that enabled me to develop a holistic 360º vision of this industry.

 To all my fellow affiliate marketers, hope you had the most excellent time, and I'll see you at the next one!